 Salmon is by far one of my most favorite foods.
 I love ordering it at restaurants and I love making it at home.
-While I enjoy making this grilled maple glazed salmon, this pan seared salmon, and this baked pistachio salmon, smoked salmon is in a different league of its own.
-When smoked low and slow, salmon will turn out tender, moist, and flaky.
+While I enjoy making this grilled maple glazed salmon, this pan seared salmon, and this baked pistachio salmon, hot smoked salmon is in a league of its own.
+When smoked low and slow, it will turn out tender, moist, and flaky.
 And every single bite is incredibly delicious.

-This is a hot smoked salmon recipe that uses a brine and is then smoked.
-When hot smoking salmon, you're applying both heat and smoke to fully cook the salmon fillet.
-And just like these smoked chicken thighs, this whole smoked chicken, and these smoked beef short ribs, it makes for a perfect dinner.
-And, this smoked salmon recipe pairs amazingly well with Instant Pot rice, this healthy coleslaw, and these easy roasted green beans!
+I use a citrus brine in this recipe that adds a sweet and citrus flavor.
+And just like this smoked pork loin, these smoked chicken thighs, this whole smoked chicken, and these smoked beef short ribs, it's the perfect dinner recipe!
+Try pairing this recipe with my Instant Pot rice, this healthy coleslaw, and these easy roasted green beans!

 Jump to:

-ℹ️ Why This Recipe Works
+Why This Recipe Works

-1. It can be made on any type of smoker.
+- It can be made on any type of smoker.

-3. Brining it in fresh squeezed orange juice removes any trace of "fishy flavor" so it tastes incredibly fresh.
+- Brining salmon in fresh squeezed orange juice removes any trace of "fishy flavor" so it tastes incredibly fresh and adds a subtle hint of both sweet and zesty flavor in every bite!

 🛒 Ingredients You'll Need

-- Water - used to brine.
+- Water - used in the brine.

 - Oranges - use fresh squeezed juice from oranges.
 It adds an acidic element to the brine and in the glaze.